AnhtuanUit/task-platform/README.md

 ## Additional Information

+These details are specific to each feature of the task-platform project and will be demonstrated in a YouTube video.

 ### 1. User Authentication:

 -   **Register:** Visit the website, click "Register," and sign up with a username and email.